 PhotoPass is a photography service provided by Walt Disney World that allows guests to have professional photos taken by Disney photographers.
 These photographers are located throughout the parks and can take photos of you in front of iconic locations or with Disney characters.

 While the PhotoPass service itself is free, guests must purchase the digital downloads or prints if they wish to keep the photos.
-Guests can view their photos on the My Disney Experience app or website and can purchase them individually or as part of a package.
+Guests can view their photos on the My Disney Experience app or website.
+They can be purchased individually or as part of a package.

 Disney World Dining Acronyms & Lingo